viridia/certainty/README.md

 Certainty supports assertions on JavaScript Promises if they are available in the environment.
-Note that if you are transpiling your application with Babel in order to get Promise support, you'll need to transpile Certainty as well.
+Note that if you are transpiling your application with Babel in order to get Promise support, you will need to transpile Certainty as well.

 The `PromiseSubject.eventually()` method returns a subject that supports the standard assertions methods, but waits until the promise has resolved before executing those assertions.
 The set